When you visit South Africa, don’t be confused about the robots in the road.

 “She scaled my cheese poppers from Bossa last night.”

 South African English is quite unique, isn’t it?
+Mastering South African English is a great challenge for any advanced learner of English.
 There are so many slang and general linguistic differences between American English and South African English.
 If you plan on travelling to South Africa, be sure to study up on these words and phrases!

 Em Casalena is a published author, freelance writer and music columnist who writes about a lot of stuff, from music to films to language.